AR

 (a) A technical failure of the electronic filing system shall excuse an untimely filing.

 (b) A user’s technical problem that prevents submitting an electronic filing is not a technical failure of the electronic filing system.
-Users that encounter difficulties with their systems shall use alternative means to comply, possibly including conventional filing.
+Users that encounter difficulties with their systems shall use alternative means to comply, including conventional filing.

-(c) If a technical failure of the electronic filing system or other technical problem prevents a registered user from submitting an electronic filing, documents shall be submitted and served conventionally.
+(c) If a technical failure of the electronic filing system or other technical problem prevents a user from submitting an electronic filing, documents shall be submitted and served conventionally.

 Address: 900 West Capitol Avenue, Suite 310